lumin-org/framework/docs/guide/errors.md

 ## `ReservedName`

-Lifecycle events cannot have the same name as one of the following reserved names:
+Hooks cannot have the same name as one of the following reserved names:

 - `Name`
 - `Order`